-This study sheds new light onto the legacy of cyclone Sidr.
-Sidr ravaged the southern coast of Bangladesh 15 November 2007, leaving thousands dead and affecting millions.
-Given lower death tolls than previous cyclones, the response to Sidr has gained international recognition and become an oft-cited case of successful disaster preparedness.
+This study sheds new light on the response to cyclone Sidr.
+Sidr ravaged the southern coast of Bangladesh on 15 November 2007, leaving thousands dead and affecting millions.
+Given lower death tolls than previous cyclones, the response to Sidr has gained international recognition and become an oft-cited case of successful disaster governance.

 The Norwegian Research Council.

 Human Rights and Extreme Poverty Project (completed)

 Ethics, Rights and Poverty: Global Theory and National Practice (completed)